Design Thinking Model: DART

 What Is The Stanford Way Of Design Thinking?

-Design Thinking phases or principles have been proven to help considerably to increase the success rate for innovation by several of the world’s greatest firms, including Infosys, General Electric, IBM, and Lego.
+Design Thinking phases or principles have been proven to help considerably increase the success rate for innovation by several of the world’s greatest firms, including Infosys, General Electric, IBM, and Lego.

 “A discipline that uses the designer’s sensibility and methods to match people’s needs with what is technologically feasible and what a viable business strategy can convert into customer value and market opportunity,” says Tim Brown, CEO of IDEO, the design firm that brought the term Design Thinking to the limelight.